 Thus, where the three key objectives will keep you motivated in the short term.
 The long-term vision and mission will keep you on the right track!

-That’s the only document you need to get going once you’ve drawn the potential business models you might want to experiment in the real world.
+That’s the only document you need to get going once you’ve drawn the potential business models you might want to experiment with in the real world.